Stanford CARE Lung Cancer Initiative

 Stanford Lung Cancer Summit: Understanding Lung Cancer in People Who Have Never Smoked

 Lung cancer in people who have never smoked disproportionately affects Asian populations, with studies indicating higher incidence rates among non-smoking Asian women compared to other ethnic groups.
-This concerning trend suggests a potential genetic predisposition and underscores the urgent need for targeted research, clinical guidance, public health policy, and awareness efforts to address this health disparity.
+This alarming trend suggests a genetic predisposition and underscores the urgent need for innovative research, clinical guidance, public health policies, and awareness campaigns to address this critical health disparity.

 Stanford CARE Monthly Community Health Talk on "Addressing Lung Cancer in Asian Americans: Screening, Treatment, and Advancements"